Initial MBS Transport Function API examples

 curl --http2-prior-knowledge -H 'Content-Type: application/json' --data @create-mbs-session.json http://127.0.0.4:7777/nmbsmf-mbssession/v1/mbs-sessions

-The response will contain the UDP tunnel details at JSON path .mbsSession.ingressTunAddr.
+It contains the UDP tunnel details at JSON path .mbsSession.ingressTunAddr.
 These will need to be substituted in the .distSession.mbUpfTunAddr object in the Distribution Session JSON objects in the following steps in order to direct the output to the MB-UPF.

 Step 1b: (Optional) Fake a UDP tunnel